 Even though these two wars with two powerhouses resulted in historical victories for Japan, the war expense was quite high and caused serious financial problems among citizens.
 It led to a number of riots, that were repressed by the government.
 On the other hand, Western countries started to improve their evaluation of Japan and Japan gained more respect in the eyes of the Western world.
 This allowed Japan to take a stable position equivalent to the other (Western) countries and strengthen international relationships.
-This is how Japan became part of the modern world through the Meiji period, that ended with the emperor’s death in 1912, and the Taisho Period began.
+This is how Japan became part of the modern world through the Meiji period.
+It ended with the emperor’s death in 1912, and the Taisho Period began.

 5. Where you can experience the Meiji Period

 If you want to experience the Meiji Period, there is a great spot which is called Meiji Mura in Aichi prefecture.
 It is a popular theme park which features a number of historical buildings back in the Meiji period.
 The outdoor museum allows visitors to enjoy more than 60 well-preserved constructions that were relocated in the park from around the country.
 It includes private residence of celebrities, post offices, trains, city hall, and much more!
 Rent a Kimono, a traditional Japanese garment and explore the fascinating world which makes you feel to travel back to the Meiji period!

 - Historical buildings: Enjoy the architectural styles which strongly reflect the western influence.